Aspen Ladd

 Aspen Ladd (born March 1, 1995) is an American professional mixed martial artist who is competing in the Featherweight division of Professional Fighters League (PFL).
 A professional since 2015, Ladd started her professional mixed martial arts career in Invicta FC before competing in the Ultimate Fighting Championship (UFC) in the Bantamweight division.

 Background

-Ladd was born and grew up in Pioneer, California with two younger brothers and three younger sisters.
+Ladd was born in Folsom, California and grew up in Pioneer, California with two younger brothers and three younger sisters.
 The younger of her brothers, Shaylor, is also a mixed martial artist.
 After being homeschooled until then, Ladd briefly attended Folsom Lake College, but then terminated her studies to fully focus on her mixed martial arts career.
 Having previously danced ballet and run long-distance, she started training martial arts around the age of 14 and made her amateur debut right after turning 18.

 Mixed martial arts career

 Invicta FC

 Following an amateur run of 8–1, which included 6 finishes, Ladd signed with Invicta FC in late 2014.

 Ladd was scheduled to make her professional debut against Kristi Lopez on February 27, 2015, at Invicta FC 11.
 However, Lopez suffered an injury in training and was replaced by decorated grappler Ana Carolina Vidal.
 Ladd won the fight via TKO in the first round.

 Ladd next faced Amanda Cooper on September 12, 2015, at Invicta FC 14.
 She submitted Cooper with an armbar towards the end of the second round.

 Ladd made her Bantamweight debut in a bout against Kelly McGill on March 11, 2016, at Invicta FC 16.
 She won the fight via TKO in third round.

 Ladd faced Jessica Hoy on July 29, 2016, at Invicta FC 18.
 During the weigh ins, Ladd missed weight, coming in 2.1 lbs over the bantamweight limit.
 She elected not to cut any additional weight and was fined 25 percent of her purse, which went to her opponent.
 The bout proceeded at a catchweight of 138.1 lbs.
 She won the fight via TKO in the second round.

 Ladd would make her final appearance for the promotion when she faced Sijara Eubanks on January 14, 2017, at Invcita FC 21.
 She won the fight via unanimous decision, marking the first time Ladd had failed to finish her opponent in her professional career.